Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Experiments

 In this section, we investigate how one might augment a dataset to induce grokking.
 In particular, we develop a strategy which induces grokking on a range of algorithmic datasets.
 This work was inspired by \cite{merrill2023tale} and \cite{parity-prediction:2023} where the true task is ``hidden'' in a higher dimensional space.
 This requires models to ``learn'' to ignore the additional dimensions of the input space.
 For an illustration of \textit{learning to ignore} see Figure \ref{fig:gp-lengthscale-example} (Appendix \ref{sec:lengthscale-plot-gp}).

 Our strategy is to extend this ``concealment'' idea to other algorithmic datasets.
 Consider $(x,y)$, an example and target pair in supervised learning.
-Under concealment, one augments the example $x$ (of dimensionality $d$) by drawing $v \sim \mathcal{N}(0, I_l)$ and appending it to $x$.
+Under concealment, one augments the example $x$ by adding random bits, labeled $v_0$ to $v_l$, where the values $0$ and $1$ have equal probability.
 The new concealed example $x'$ is:

 To determine the generality of this strategy in the algorithmic setting, we applied it to 6 different datasets (\ref{dataset:modulo-addition}-\ref{dataset:extended-multiplication}).
 These datasets were chosen as they share a regular form\footnote{They are all governed by the same prime $p$ and take two input numbers.} and seem to cover a fairly diverse variety of algorithmic operations.
 In each case, we used the prime $7$, and varied the additional dimensionality $k$.
 For the model, we used a simple neural network analogous to that of \cite{merrill2023tale}.
 This neural network consisted of $1$ hidden layer of size $1000$ and was optimised using SGD with cross-entropy loss.
 The weight decay was set to $10^{-2}$ and the learning rate to $10^{-1}$.
+Loss plots for all experiments are shown in Appendix \ref{appendix:loss_plots_concealment}.